amchappell9/vette-tracker/README.md

 ### Installation

-Clone the repo, then run `yarn build`.
+Clone the repo, then run `npm build`.

 ### Local Development